‘It’s a monster!’ Teen catches 108-pound catfish on the Missouri River

 “It’s a monster!
 It’s a monster!” both said in a video they recorded of the encounter.

-What did young Joshua do with his big catch?
+What did young Joshua Jones Jr. do with his big catch?
 He took a photo with it, then released it in hopes of entering it into a contest.

 “He was determined and always told me, ‘I’m going to catch the record.
 I want to catch a 100-pound fish, and he caught it,” said Joshua Sr.